shelvinpauly/Sensor-Fusion/README.md

 This project eliminates the issue of extrinsic parameter tuning, which is one method for camera and LiDAR fusion.
 These extrinsic parameters are defined since we are using a public dataset for this experiment.

-## Improvement opportunity:

-As already stated, the project should carry out the Camera-LiDAR Fusion Monitoring.
-And also, A 3D measuring model of the real camera sound can assist with the fusion effect, we can fit actual 3d points in the lidar point cloud to the vehicle target pixels.It is best suited to use a camera sound for providing individual noise variances and also for better projection matrix creation.